hzhreal/HTOS/docs/USAGE.md

 `savename`: The name you want to give the save.
 `saveblocks`: The size of the save in saveblocks (the size in bytes will be saveblocks * 2¹⁵).
 `savesize_mb`: The size of the save in MB.
 `ignore_secondlayer_checks`: Choose if you want the bot to neglect checking if the files inside your save has a second layer implementation.
+Defaults to `False`.
-`saveblocks` and `savesize_mb` both represent the same concept, you must choose at least one of them.
+Both `saveblocks` and `savesize_mb` represent the same concept, you must choose at least one of them.
 Keep in mind that `saveblocks` has priority over `savesize_mb`.

 ---